natep/ChainableCommands/README.md

 # ChainableCommands

-This is a library for chaining together commands, such that the output of each command flows into the command in the chain.
+This is a library for chaining together commands, such that the output of each command flows into the next command in the chain.

 ## Motivation